Create accessible forms

 You can also look for other accessible themes in the gallery.
 For example, the Taxi theme is also accessible.

-If you want to change a theme or create your own, you can take a look at this contrast checker to make sure that the new theme also meets the accessibility criteria.
+If you want to change a theme or create your own, you can take a look at the WebAIM contrast checker to make sure that the new theme also meets the accessibility criteria.

 Add alt text for screen readers

 Adding a short description to your pictures will help people with visual impairment.
-Even though this label is not visible in your typeform, screen readers will read it out loud.
+Even though this label is not visible in your form, screen readers will read it out loud.

 You can use the Alt text field in question settings to manually describe the picture you’re adding in maximum 125 characters.